Dahie/woro/README.md

 It also creates the `lib/woro_tasks/` folder and `lib/tasks/woro.rake`.
 Here the Woro task files are stored, edited locally and run using rake.

+_The idea of the Woro tasks is, that these are a one time thing and are not required to be checked in with the repository.
+Therefore, `lib/woro_tasks/` includes a `.gitignore` file to ignore rake tasks in this directory._

 ### for use with Mina

 Require `mina/woro` in your `config/deploy.rb`: